SentyFunBall/valour-vapp/programming basics.md

 ### what does the elif and else mean?

-elif means: if the condition above me returned false, try this one and else means: if all of the abose conditions returned false, do this code
+elif means: if the condition above me returned false, try this one and else means: if all the above conditions returned false, do this code

-so the code above can be easly understand by:
+so the code above can be easily understood by:

 1. write to the screen: "what is your age"
 1. create a new variable named "age" and set its value to the input